mayeedwin/cloud-firestore/docs/README.md

 - Make sure you are in the **work** folder.
 Open the **app** folder.
 Here we have one file, the **main.css** which styles up our web app.
 We are going to create some more **javascript** files here.

-- Create an empty javascript file called **firestores.js** and copy the code snippet below to it.
+- Open the empty javascript file called **firestores.js** and copy the code snippet below to it.
 Replace the firebase data values with the ones in the firebase console tab you left open above.

 ```javascript